I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 You kept doing it.
 You didn’t get mad at yourself because you couldn’t walk.
 Well, maybe you did, I don’t know.
 But either way you didn’t stop because it was, you know, it wasn’t perfect the first few times and then you got there by continually doing it and then you mastered it and now you can, now you can walk.

-So it really is the same with social media.
+It really is the same with social media.
 When you first put it out there, it’s clunky and you don’t know what you’re doing and it’s not beautiful.
 But as you continue to do it, you find better ways to create it.

 I talked about repurposing your content.
 I talked about creating a calendar and sticking to that so that you can be more consistent and you have something to work towards and tweaking it and refining it into what works for you.

-So I hope you enjoyed my social media tips.
+I hope you enjoyed my social media tips.
 I’m going to put a link in the description to my Social Media Checklist.
 If you are interested in, or you know, if you want like a bit of help setting up your social media and figuring out what goes where.